Iowa

 Prompt Payment Requirements (Public/Private)

-Iowa Public – Iowa Code §§ 573.12, 573.14 (2022) (owner to prime 14 days after invoice or per contract, but not to exceed 30 days after invoice; final payment 40 days or per contract not to exceed 50 days after completion and acceptance; prime to sub 7 days after payment or a reasonable time after the contractor could have received payment for the subcontractor’s work, if the reason for nonpayment is not the subcontractor’s fault; interest on monies due at prime rate as set forth in § 573.14; no statutory rate on monies due sub but if contractor receives interest payment, the contractor shall pay the sub a share of the interest payment proportional to payment for that sub’s work).
+Iowa Public – Iowa Code §§ 573.12, 573.14 (2024) (owner to prime 14 days after receipt of invoice or per contract, but not to exceed 30 days after invoice; final payment 40 days or per contract, but not to exceed 50 days per contract after completion and acceptance; prime to sub “no later than” either 7 days after payment or a reasonable time after the contractor could have received payment for the subcontractor’s work, if the reason for nonpayment is not the subcontractor’s fault; interest on monies due at prime rate as set forth in § 573.14; no statutory rate on monies due sub but if contractor receives interest payment, the contractor shall pay the sub a share of the interest payment proportional to payment for that sub’s work).

 Iowa Private – N/A